aidswidjaja/study/docs/science/s5/index.md

 - [ ] Constructing  and understanding tables
 - [ ] Steps in the Scientific method
 - [ ] Assessing Theories, laws and models
+- [ ] Writing chemical and word equations

 ###### Quack quack, I think we have an SRP next year by the way.